vitorhmf/irish-sea/README.md

 ## 8. Deployment

+A basic Data Engineering was made using the AWS services:

 * **S3:** used to save the datasets collected in the portal
 * **RDS:** used to create and store the Irish-sea Database, where the collected information was organised.